runsascoded/utz/README.md

 See [`test_cli`] for more examples.

 ### [`utz.mem`]: [memray] wrapper <a id="utz.mem"></a>
-Use [memray] to profile memory allocations, extract stats and peak memory use:
+Use [memray] to profile memory allocations, extract stats, flamegraph HTML, and peak memory use:

 ```python
 from utz.mem import Tracker